 Applying his model to France, it’s easy to see why so many people fall in love with French culture.
 Like an iceberg, the observable characteristics that most people fall in love with, baguettes, wine, cheese, and high brow sophistication are just the tip of the iceberg, a small piece of a much larger whole.

 Deep below the “water line,” is where the real France, the majority of French culture and life exists.
 That’s the piece you can only experience by living here, or consistently interacting with French people and French life.
 Something you don’t get by simply visiting France on vacation and not even living in France for 3, 6, or 12 months.

 EXPECTATIONS: What my family and friends think I do in France

 When you live in France, friends and family might admire you, maybe even envy you—thinking your sitting pretty in the sun, sipping wine, eating baguettes or shopping along the Champs Elesée.

 What else can they think?

-The photos you share with them, whether it be through Facebook or email, only support the “French fantasy” and the “romanticised myth” of all that is French.
+Most of the photos you share with them, whether it be through Facebook or email, support the “French fantasy” and the “romanticized myth” of all that is French.

 —Obligatory cliché tourist photos in front of famous French monuments